ARTICLE I: NAME

 ARTICLE VI: DUTIES OF OFFICERS

 Section 1.
-President: The President of the Association of Child Life Professionals (ACLP) shall be the chief executive officer of the Association; preside at all meetings of the Board of Directors; preside at all annual or special meetings; perform all duties customary to that office, subject to the control of the Board of Directors; and supervise and control all of the affairs of the ACLP in accordance with all policies and directives of the Board of Directors.
+President: The President of the Child Life Council (CLC) shall be the chief executive officer of the Association; preside at all meetings of the Board of Directors; preside at all annual or special meetings; perform all duties customary to that office, subject to the control of the Board of Directors; and supervise and control all of the affairs of the CLC in accordance with all policies and directives of the Board of Directors.

 Section 2.
-President-Elect: The President-Elect shall serve as a member of the ACLP Board of Directors, and assume the functions and responsibilities of the President in the absence or incapacity of the President.
+President-Elect: The President-Elect shall serve as a member of the CLC Board of Directors, and assume the functions and responsibilities of the President in the absence or incapacity of the President.

 Section 4.
-Secretary: The Secretary shall serve as a member of the ACLP Board of Directors, record the proceedings of the ACLP Board of Directors and the ACLP Annual Meeting, and maintain a current record of all motions made by the ACLP Board of Directors.
+Secretary: The Secretary shall serve as a member of the CLC Board of Directors, record the proceedings of the CLC Board of Directors and the CLC Annual Meeting, and maintain a current record of all motions made by the CLC Board of Directors.

 Section 5.
 Immediate Past President: The Immediate Past President shall serve as a member of the Board of Directors and perform such other duties as may be prescribed by the President of the Board of Directors and/or the Board of Directors.